j-cb/NINCO/readme.md

 # "In or Out?
 Fixing ImageNet Out-of-Distribution Detection Evaluation"

 This repository contains the evaluation pipeline for obtaining the results in the paper.
-It was tested with the python package versions that are installed via `pip install -r requirements.txt`
+It was tested with the python package versions that are installed via `pip install -r requirements.txt`.

 Five jupyter notebooks can in the current version be used as tutorials for the repo's functionalities.